Saxifraga oppositifolia: Habitat

 Saxifraga oppositifolia grows in all kinds of cold temperate to Arctic habitats, usually found from sea level up to 1000 m, in many places colouring the landscape.
 Its native habitats include tundra, arctic coastal bluffs, alpine scree, and rock crevices.

 Swiss botanist Christian Körner found the plant growing at an elevation of 4505 m in the Swiss alps, making it the highest elevation angiosperm in Europe.
 It is even known to grow on Kaffeklubben Island in north Greenland, at 83°N 40°E, the most northerly plant locality in the world.

 Species interactions

 The flowers of Saxifraga oppositifolia may be consumed by certain animal species, such as the caterpillars of the cold-adapted Gynaephora groenlandica, the Arctic woolly-bear caterpillar.

 Uses

 Saxifraga oppositifolia is a popular plant in alpine gardens, though difficult to grow in warm climates.

 The edible flower petals are eaten, particularly in parts of Nunavut without abundant berries.
-They are bitter at first but, after about one second, they become sweet.
-(They are also slightly sticky.)
+They are bitter at first but then become sweet.
+They are also slightly sticky.

 It is known to the Inuit as aupilaktunnguat.
-The leaves and stems are brewed for herbal tea: According to many Nunavummiut, the tea is best later in the season once the flowers have died.
+The leaves and stems are brewed for herbal tea.
+According to many Nunavummiut, the tea is best later in the season once the flowers have died.

 Saxifraga oppositifolia serves as the territorial flower of Nunavut in Canada, a symbolic flower of Nordland county in Norway, and the county flower of County Londonderry in Northern Ireland.